-- 5.7 You must not use any information you get in the course of your duties for personal gain or benefit.
-You must not pass information on to others who might use it for their own gain. - 5.8 You should not make statements directly to the press or other media if it is not a requirement of your role without first getting approval from your manager.
-Principal Officers and Service Managers should speak to the Chief Fire Officer before making statements to the press or other media on major policy issues.
+- 9.3 Employees must not prevent another person from gaining access to information to which that person is entitled by law.
+Employees must not disclose confidential information for personal use or for use by anyone else known to you, or to the disadvantage or the discredit of the service or anyone else. - 9.4 Employees must always observe the provisions of the Data Protection Act 2018 and General Data Protection Regulations (GDPR). - 9.5 Employees should not make statements directly to the press or other media if it is not a requirement of your role without first getting approval from a line manager.
+Principal Officers should speak to the chief fire officer before making statements to the press or other media on major policy issues.

-6. Political neutrality/politically restricted posts
+10. Political neutrality / politically restricted posts